tips for pearls

 Color.

-Real pearls often have different hues.
+Genuine pearls often have different hues.
 Yellow, orange, and pink are the warm hues.
 Blue, green, and purple are the cold hues.
-Pearl colors have 3 components.
-The main color or “body color” is the overall color of the pearl.
-Overtone is one or more colors lying over the main color.
+Pearl colors have three components.
+The primary color, or “body color,” is the overall color of the pearl.
+Overtone is one or more colors lying over the primary color.
 Orient is the shimmer of rainbow colors on or just below the surface of a pearl.
-Supply and demand determine the value of pearls of a certain color.
+Supply and demand determine the value of pearls of a specific color.

 Luster.

-It is the most important factor of a pearl.
+It is the most critical factor of a pearl.
 The luster gives the pearl a unique beauty.

 Surface quality.

 Pearls are never perfect.
-The surface characteristics are more minor than the other factors if they are few in number.
+The surface characteristics are more minor than the other factors if they are few.

 Nacre quality